pop/pop.github.io/content/blog/buildbot-on-kubernetes.rst

 Squad Goals
 ~~~~~~~~~~~

-So here's a quick rundown of what I want to achieve:
+Here's a quick rundown of what I want to achieve:

 - Deploy an instance of Buildbot on K8s.
 - Have that instance scale it's number of workers automagically depending on the amount of work being asked of it.